watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 		4. In the **Port** field, specify **22**.

-	2. In the **Local site** side of the screen, navigate to the `self-sdk-develop.zip` file.
+	2. In the **Local site** side of the screen, navigate to the `self-sdk-master.zip` file.

 	3. In the **Remote site** side of the screen, navigate to the directory: **/home/pi/self**

-	4. Click on the file `self-sdk-develop.zip` on the **Local site** side of the screen and drag it to the **Remote site** side of the screen.
+	4. Click on the file `self-sdk-master.zip` on the **Local site** side of the screen and drag it to the **Remote site** side of the screen.
 You can monitor the progress of the transfer in the panel located at the bottom of the Filezilla screen.

-3. Unzip the `self-sdk-develop.zip` file into the **self** directory of your Raspberry Pi.
+3. Unzip the `self-sdk-master.zip` file into the **self** directory of your Raspberry Pi.

  	1. Navigate to the **self** directory on your Raspberry Pi.
 You can open a new Terminal/PuTTY window as before, SSH into your Raspberry Pi, and run: `cd /home/pi/self`.
 If your prompt reads: `pi@raspberrypi:~/self $`, this confirms that you are in the **self** directory.

-	2. Run the following command: `unzip self-sdk-develop.zip`
+	2. Run the following command: `unzip self-sdk-master.zip`

 4. Build Self on your Raspberry Pi with the following steps:

-	1. Navigate into the **self-sdk-develop** directory on your Raspberry Pi: `cd self-sdk-develop`
+	1. Navigate into the **self-sdk-master** directory on your Raspberry Pi: `cd self-sdk-master`

 	2. Mark the build script as executable by running: `chmod +x scripts/build_raspi.sh`